The homotopy groups of the algebraic K-theory of the sphere spectrum: Proof of main results

 We now apply the work of the previous two sections to prove the theorems stated in the introduction.
 We begin with Theorem~\ref{thm:mainles}, which is an immediate consequence of the following theorem.

 \begin{thm} The map

 is (non-canonically) split surjective. \end{thm}

 We apply the splittings of $TC(\bS)\phat$, $TC(\bZ)\phat$, and $K(\bZ)\phat$ and the maps on homotopy groups to prove the previous theorem by breaking it into pieces and showing that different pieces in the splitting induce surjections on homotopy groups.
-Indeed Theorem~\ref{thm:lindiag}.(i) and (ii) give the first piece.
-For the next piece, we look at the map $TC(\bS)\phat\to TC(\bZ)\phat$.
-The following lemma is essentially due to Klein-Rognes~\cite{KleinRognes}
+Theorem~\ref{thm:lindiag}.(i) and (ii) provide two surjection results; we write two more in Lemmas~\ref{lem:klsurj} and~\ref{lem:y0}.
+The first of these is essentially due to Klein-Rognes~\cite{KleinRognes}.

-\begin{lem} Under the splittings~\eqref{eq:TCS}, \eqref{eq:CPimbar}, and~\eqref{eq:TCZmain}, the composite map
+\begin{lem} Under the splittings~\eqref{eq:TCS}, \eqref{eq:fubar}, and~\eqref{eq:TCZmain}, the composite map

-induces a split surjection on $\pi_{2q+1}$ for $q\not\equiv 0\pmod{p-1}$ \end{lem}
+induces a split surjection on $\pi_{2q+1}$ for $q\not\equiv 0\mod{(p-1)}$ \end{lem}

 \begin{proof} Klein and Rognes~\cite[5.8,(17)]{KleinRognes} (and independently Madsen and Schlichtkrull~\cite[1.1]{MadsenSchlitkrull}) construct a space-level map

 They study the composite map

 induced by the linearization map $TC(\bS)\phat\to TC(\bZ)\phat$, the projection map